A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Introduction

-In addition to a column failure (i.e., all $m$ symbols are failed in the failure column), another failure pattern is that one symbol of a column is failed.
+To minimize the storage overhead, it is important to design codes with the larger length for a given overhead.
+Modern distributed storage systems often store the data files that are geographically distributed across nodes, racks, and data centers.
+Data should be accessible even if some nodes, racks, or data centers are offline.
+This motivates designing storage codes that can locally recover single-symbol failure and quickly recover large correlated failures such as multi-node failure, rack failure and data center failure, and have fast encoding and decoding algorithms.
 Recently, Expanded-Blaum-Roth (EBR) \cite{Blaum2019,BR2019} codes and Expanded-Independent-Parity (EIP) codes \cite{BR2019} extend BR codes \cite{Blaum1993} and Independent-Parity codes \cite{blaum2002evenodd}, respectively, and propose to tolerate any $r$ column failures and locally repair one failed symbol within any column (called \emph{local repair property}) by adding some parity symbols into each column.
-This improves the performance of repairing a failed symbol, as the repair can be locally done within a column, without the need of accessing the symbols in other columns.
+This improves the performance of repairing a failed symbol, as the repair can be locally done within a column without accessing the symbols in other columns.
+In addition, EBR codes can recover some erased lines of a slope.
+Therefore, one possible application of EBR codes and EIP codes is the sectors or pages failures in a device, like locally recoverable codes (LRC) \cite{2014A}.
+Another possible application is in large-scale distributed storage.
+We need to explicitly deal with significant correlated failures, such as rack failures, data center failures, and some other correlated failures.
+EBR codes can quickly recover some erased lines of a slope that can naturally be employed in large-scale distributed storage to recover correlated failures, i.e., some correlated nodes are erased in a way corresponding to the erased lines of a slope.